Privacy Policy

 |---|---|---|

-| Identifiers | Name, business email, phone, postal address, LinkedIn URL, company & job title | Forms you complete, ticket checkout (Luma), voluntary profile updates, business‑card exchange |
+| Identifiers | Name, business email, phone, postal address, professional profile URL, company & job title | Forms you complete, ticket checkout (Luma), voluntary profile updates, business‑card exchange |

-| Company information | Company name and domain, company size/headcount, industry | Contact forms, RSVP flows, or optional post‑purchase profile |
+| Company information | Company name and domain, company size/headcount, industry, location, growth signals, and other company attributes | Contact forms, RSVP flows, public company sources, company websites, business directories, and third-party professional/business data providers |

 | Payment references | Last 4 digits of card, card type, Stripe payment ID, purchase metadata (amount, currency, timestamp) | Processed by Stripe; dinnerHQ receives only tokens & receipts, never full card numbers |

-| Event‑preference data | Dietary notes, vertical/industry interests, seating requests | Ticket checkout or post‑purchase survey |
+| Event‑preference data | Dietary notes, allergy-related meal notes, accessibility requests, vertical/industry interests, seating requests | Ticket checkout or post‑purchase survey |

-| Marketing & engagement data | Email opens/clicks, SMS interactions, ad‑campaign membership | Managed via Beehiv and Meta/Facebook ads pixels |
+| Marketing & engagement data | Email opens/clicks, SMS interactions, ad-campaign membership, cold outreach responses, unsubscribe status | Managed via email, CRM, analytics, advertising, and outbound communication providers |

 | Device & usage data | IP address, browser type, pages visited, time on page, referring URL | Cookies, web beacons, Google Analytics, Vercel edge functions |